 Once wrapped to the bars, it looks super sharp, though, and is very eye-catching.
 I imagine the black Microtex on top and in the middle of the drops will hide stains very well, while the blue and black geometric pattern adds pops of color.

-The SL’s Microtex is also quite firm, but provides just enough shock absorption to keep things comfortable and still maintain sufficient feedback from my handlebars.
+And while the SL’s Microtex is quite firm, it consistently provided just enough shock absorption to keep things comfortable and still maintain sufficient feedback from my handlebars.

 Coming to a Conclusion About Guee Handlebar Tape

 While we only tested their SL Geo version, based on what we learned from their website, Guee’s handlebar tape seems to provide many of the same essential features as other polyurethane and silicone offerings from third-party manufacturers, and at a competitive MSRP.